DANS-KNAW/DANS-Workshops/src/main/scala/workshop3/02 functional-operators.md

 In case of an empty input list, these operators throw an exception, as they cannot return anything else.
 To fix this, Scala has a variant on this, which returns an `Option[B]` instead.
 If the input is empty, a `None` is returned, else the result is returned, wrapped in a `Some`.
+We will discuss `Option`s in the next section.

 ```scala
 def reduceLeftOption[B >: A](op: (B, A) => B): Option[B]